Mechanical stress induced by the polymerisation of an active gel near a surface: Steady state actin layer.

 \section{Steady state actin layer.}

 The steady-state density and velocity profiles and the associated membrane stress can be computed analytically in the linear regime in the limit of infinite or vanishing compressibility: $\chi=\infty$ and $\chi=0$.
-These limits, which can be derived analytically, provide explicit scaling laws for the normal membrane stress and serve as a benchmark for the the FEM simulations.
-For finite compressibility the density and the flow are already coupled at linear order, preventing closed-form solutions.
-This motivates a numerical exploration of the more relevant biologically intermediate regime.
+These limits provide explicit scaling laws for the normal membrane stress and serve as a benchmark for the the FEM simulations.
+For finite compressibility the density and the flow are coupled even at linear order, preventing closed-form solutions.
+This motivates a numerical exploration of the biologically relevant intermediate regime.